 - By the end of the second proof, if the braid starts to pull away from seams then the bread has over proofed.
 It will probably get a little flat while baking, but by all means tear it apart and dip in some tea.

 - For the second proofing, I've found doing a cool rise instead of a warm one with steam works best, as too much heat kills the yeast and makes the bread fall flat when baking.
 Although I've seen some of you have success with adding steaming water near where the bread is proofing.

 - Rubbing butter or egg wash on bread loaf before baking will give the bread a hard crust and make it overly browned when baking.
 If that's how you enjoy it, then go for it.

 - When the bread comes out of the oven, immediately rub butter and cover with a towel for a few minutes.

 Proof the yeast in warm water, if you don't have a thermometer, just make sure the water is lukewarm.
 Add 1 tsp sugar, give it a stir and let it bloom for 6-8 minutes.

 After kneading, place the dough ball in a well-greased bowl.
 Allow to rise about 1 hour.
 This is known as the first proof.
-When it is done proofing, it will look like this.

 Gently poke it down to deflate.

 Cut a small piece of dough to be added on top of bread- this is optional.
 You can also just cut the dough into three equal parts.

 Begin to braid.